chrisewilliams2006-jpg/BreastDM-Reproduction/Notes/Project_Notes.md

 The only thing that I am really focused on right now is going through all the readme.md's and making sure that eveyrhting makes sense.
 I think I will not fully correct all the mistakes in this one just because its my notes and not really that important.
 In a real github project I wouldn't even have this.

+### New LG-CAFN issue

+The improved R9+/R17+ models compute four CNN–Transformer fusion stages, but the updated CNN output from the first three stages is discarded.
+Only the final fused CNN output reaches the classifier, so the architecture is not fully bidirectional as described.
+The frozen pretrained backbone also remains in training mode, allowing BatchNorm statistics and dropout behavior to change during warm-up.
+Smaller issues include testing GPU batch size only for R9, underweighting the final gradient-accumulation group, and insufficient validation of cached statistics and manifests.
+Your existing metrics remain valid for the code that ran, but they should be described as results from a partially bidirectional reconstruction rather than a full four-stage LG-CAFN implementation.